 Constructed in 1981, this facility is named for two Graceville families who have been devoted supporters of the university.
-This building houses the Writing Center, library resources, and most of the General Education Division professors and courses.
-GRADUATE COURSES
+This building houses Information Technology and Office of the Campus Safety Officer.

 Napier Hall

 Built in 1999, this residence hall holds up to 45 residents and is named in honor of Joe Napier, long-time supporter and friend of the university.